kdawoud91/Dialouge_Summarization_NLP802/README.md

 ## Contents

-zero_shot_summarization.ipynp: This script implements the Zero-shot learning approach for dialogue summarization.
+zero_shot_summarization.ipynb: This script implements the Zero-shot learning approach for dialogue summarization.
 It is designed to work with minimal training data and can be applied to dialogues it hasn't seen during training.

-fine_tuning_summarization.ipynp: This file contains code for the Fine-tuning approach.
+fine_tuning_summarization.ipynb: This file contains code for the Fine-tuning approach.
 It is intended for scenarios where more tailored summarization is required, leveraging additional training data to fine-tune the summarization model.